otto-de/tesla-xray/README.md

 			yourchecker-check-endpoint=/xray-checker ;where the ui shows up
-			yourchecker-max-check-history=100 ;nr of checks to keep (in memory) yourchecker-nr-checks-displayed=5 ;nr checks to be diplayed for a check/env on /xray-checker/overview yourchecker-alerting-schedule-time=300000 ;if a check stays red, how often do you want to send alerts
+			yourchecker-max-check-history=100 ;nr of checks to keep (in memory) yourchecker-nr-checks-displayed=5 ;nr checks to be diplayed for a check/env on /xray-checker/overview

 ## UI
 ### Endpoint: /